romz-pl/yumbo/doc/post-04/text.md

-# Scheduling and timetable generation
+# Scheduling and Timetable Generation

 The issue of timetable generation is a well-documented challenge in project management, also referred to as scheduling.
 A comprehensive review of the scheduling issue has enabled us to categorise it into more straightforward, clearly defined stages.